Control plane scaling

 - GCP Tutorials

-Remember, autoscaling is an art.
-Every use case and environment is unique and will utilize a variety and combinations of APMs, strategies, and targets which will require fine tuning.
-Some metrics may not be sufficient on their own and will require a secondary metric to truly determine if the autoscaler should be triggered.
+Remember, Autoscaling is an art.
+Every use case and environment is unique and utilizes a variety and combinations of APMs, strategies, and targets.
+These require fine tuning.
+Some metrics may not be sufficient on their own and require a secondary metric to truly determine whether to trigger the Autoscaler or not.

-Additionally, always take a proactive approach when autoscaling.
-Never wait for issues to present themselves before autoscaling as that can possibly result in the autoscaler to fail the scaling event or cause downtime to workloads.
+Always take a proactive approach when Autoscaling.
+Never wait for issues to present themselves before Autoscaling as that can possibly result in the Autoscaler to fail the scaling event or cause downtime to workloads.

-The example below evaluates if resources are constrained on the server nodes.
-It will then trigger a scaling event on an AWS ASG target if all nodesng conditions are are true:
+The example below evaluates resource constraint on the server nodes.
+It triggers a scaling event on an AWS ASG target if all nodesng conditions are true.

-- go routines spike 50% over 5 minute period.
+- Golang routines spike 50% over 5 minute period.

-Remember, this example is meant as a starting point which will be sufficient for most read-only server node scaling use cases.
+Remember, this example provides as a starting point, sufficient for most read-only server node scaling use cases.

 template {